US officials identify ‘strong culprit’ in vaping illnesses

-NEW YORK (AP) — U.S. health officials reported a breakthrough Friday in their investigation into the cause of a mysterious outbreak of vaping illnesses.
+NEW YORK (AP) — U.S. health officials announced a breakthrough Friday into the cause of a mysterious outbreak of vaping illnesses, reporting they have a “very strong culprit.”

-A government lab found the same chemical compound in fluid taken from the lungs of 29 patients across the country, the Centers for Disease Control and Prevention announced.

-Officials said this is the first time they’ve found a common suspect in the damaged lungs of patients.
+But this is the first time they’ve found a common suspect in the damaged lungs of patients, officials said.

 “We are in a better place in terms of having one very strong culprit,” said the CDC’s Dr. Anne Schuchat.

-More than 2,000 Americans who use vape have gotten sick since March, many of them teen and young adults, and at least 40 people have died.
+More than 2,000 Americans who vape have gotten sick since March, many of them teen and young adults, and at least 40 people have died.
+The bulk of the cases occurred in August and September but new cases are still being reported.

-Vitamin E acetate has recently been used as a thickener in vaping fluid, particularly in black market vape cartridges.
-While vitamin E is safe as a vitamin pill or to use on the skin, inhaling oily droplets can be harmful.
+Vitamin E acetate has only recently been used as a thickener in vaping fluid, particularly in black market vape cartridges.
+While vitamin E is safe as a vitamin pill or to use on the skin, inhaling oily droplets of it can be harmful.
+It’s sticky and stays in the lungs — the CDC’s Dr. Jim Pirkle likened it to honey.

-Many who got sick said they had vaped liquids that contain THC, the high-inducing ingredient in marijuana, with many saying they got them from friends or bought them on the black market.
+Many who got sick said they had vaped liquids that contain THC, the high-inducing part of marijuana, with many saying they got them from friends or bought them on the black market.

+E-cigarettes and other vaping devices heat a liquid into an inhalable vapor.
+Most products contained nicotine, but THC vaping has been growing more common.

+Pirkle said thickeners like vitamin E acetate probably would not be routinely added to nicotine liquids, which need to be more watery for vaping.

 About two months ago, New York drew attention to vitamin E acetate when the state’s public health lab discovered it in samples of vaping products from sick patients.
 In some instances, it made up more than half of the liquid in the cartridges.

-The chemical has shown up in tests in other labs, too, including a U.S. Food and Drug Administration lab in Cincinnati.
+The chemical has shown up in tests in other labs, too, including a U.S. Food and Drug Administration lab in Cincinnati that found vitamin E acetate in half of the more than 400 THC samples.

-For the latest test, the CDC used fluid extracted from the lungs of 29 patients in 10 states.
-They looked for a range of substances that had been found in various vaping devices, including nicotine, THC and other marijuana components, plant oils, mineral oil and cutting agents used on the black market.
+For the latest test, the CDC used fluid extracted from the lungs of 29 patients in 10 states, including two who died.
+Lab workers looked for a range of substances that had been found in various vaping devices, including nicotine, THC and other marijuana components, plant oils, mineral oil and cutting agents used on the black market.

+It was an exhaustive list of more than 1,000, said Pirkle, who oversees agency’s chemical analysis labs.

-The one substance that came up in all 29 patients was vitamin E acetate.
+The one substance that came up in all 29 was vitamin E acetate.

 “To me what’s important here is both what they found, and what they didn’t find” said Scott Becker, head of the Association of Public Health Laboratories.
 “This was the only thing they found.”